© Telemans/ HI

 During humanitarian crises, persons with disabilities are often excluded from relief efforts.
-Environmental, institutional and attitudinal barriers prevent them from accessing humanitarian action.
-Hence raising awareness in a comprehensive way and building professional capacities in order to mainstream inclusion in humanitarian action is absolutely necessary.
+Environmental, institutional and attitudinal barriers prevent them from participting and accessing humanitarian assistance.

-We support an equal and effective participation of persons with disabilities in humanitarian action.
-The protection and safety of persons with disabilities of every gender and age is a humanitarian and human rights duty.
+We want to ensure that persons with disabilities have equitable access, can pariticipate meaningfully in humanitarian action and enjoy equal protection.
+The protection and safety of persons with disabilities of all genders and ages is a humanitarian and human rights obligation.

 © Laura Thomas